 20. In his report, Ratterman reconciled his conclusions under the two approaches and settled on a value of \$59,500 for the subject property.
-But he acknowledged at hearing that if he had treated the property as having no basement, he would have concluded a value under the sales-comparison approach that was \$1,500 lower, although it would not have affected his conclusions using the GRM method.
-With that correction, the average value from the two approaches would have been \$58,500, and he would have used a reconciled value of \$59,000.
+But he acknowledged at hearing that based on the porch roof's condition as of the effective date, he would change his opinion under the sales-comparison approach to \$59,000.
+Knowing the roof's condition would not have changed either his estimate under the GRM method or his reconciled opinion, however.
 Ratterman testimony; Resp't Exs.
 1-2.